 Earth science is big news these days, with our increased focus on critical issues like conservation, renewable energy, mineral resources, and water availability.
-In fact, earth science (also referred to as geoscience) is now recognized for having such a profound effect on our everyday lives that Congressman Mike Honda recently introduced The Earth Science Week Resolution to highlight the importance and broad impact earth science research has on American individuals, municipalities, industries, companies, economy, and quality of life.
+In fact, earth science (also referred to as geoscience) is recognized for having such a profound effect on our everyday lives that in 2015, then-Congressman Mike Honda introduced The Earth Science Week Resolution to highlight the importance and broad impact earth science research has on American individuals, municipalities, industries, companies, economy, and quality of life.

 "Geoscientists and researchers in our country continually push the frontiers of human knowledge, help develop and incubate the concepts and programs that keep us at the innovative forefront of the world’s economy, and inspire future generations of researchers, scientists, and informed citizens," said Congressman Honda.

 So who's going to teach future generations of students how to help solve some of the world's biggest challenges and improve our quality of life?
 It could be you if you decide to become a geoscience teacher!
 The field is fertile with opportunities for educators who have the up-to-date knowledge, skills, and credentials to help young minds develop a passion for understanding the physical aspects of the Earth, including its composition, structure, and processes.

 "The demand for young and enthusiastic geoscientists is expected to continue growing," states the American Geosciences Institute.
 Whether teaching geoscience becomes your lifelong career or an exciting first chapter in an emerging and important field, you'll have a broad range of areas to explore where jobs are plentiful and salaries are robust.